Hammond & Bell EP

 The sketch was recreated and drawn in illustrator with the use of a visible grid and guides to keep the angles and measurements consistent.

-Once the basic shapes were created, the elements could be moved around and basic fills and transforms applied to them.
+the elements could be moved around and basic fills and transforms applied to them.
 This was a quick way to find a pleasing layout and a chance to experiment with colours, strokes and treatments.
 Quickly it is apparent that the logo is most readable and works better split over two lines with simpler solid fill.

 This is the second creative phase - where did I want to take the design?
 The clients music and the new logo gave me the taste for a retro-futurist feel looking towards Pink Floyd, Sebastian Tellier, Air, Steely Dan and Justice; but that is quite a broad tenet.
 I decided to initially explore the use of the '+' symbol used in the logo and create multiple black and white images each one trying a new layout and exploring a new idea.
 There were elements of several I liked but nothing quite perfect, and it gave me an opportunity to talk to the client about the direction they wanted to go in with some visual references.